 During her tenure as Principal, she was named Principal of the Year by Region IV Service Center, in Houston, Texas.
 Robin has also had the distinct honor of overseeing two campuses during a school year.
 She also was selected by the Superintendent to open a new campus, Grades Pre-Kinder-Fifth grade.

-As Chief Academic Officer, she oversees the Student Service operations of the District.
-Components of her position include supervising Counselors, Social Workers, Nurses, Librarians, Gifted and Talented Facilitators, Attendance and PEIMS Clerks, and Records Management.
+As Chief Academic Officer, she oversees the Curriculum Supervisors, Counselors, Social Workers, and Gifted and Talented Teachers.
 She also serves as one of the District Coordinators for School Improvement.

 She is a graduate of the Leadership of Southeast Texas 2018.
 This organization is tailored for leaders in the Southeast Texas area.
 Through this initiative she was afforded the opportunity to build a strong network and complete a service project that was beneficial to the Golden Triangle area.